What is fiscal year-end bookkeeping?

 Once you close the books, you can also analyze your finances to plan for taxes and save money by reducing your taxable income.

-If managing your business finances becomes a burden, partner with a bookkeeper or a licensed accountant to manage the task.
+If managing your business finances becomes a burden, partner with a bookkeeper, tax preparer or licensed accountant to manage the task.
 It’s an important job that can’t be left undone for any small business.